 - What, if anything, seems to improve your symptoms?

 - What, if anything, appears to make your symptoms worse?

 What you can do in the meantime

-If you suspect you have alpha-gal syndrome, avoid eating red meat until your doctor's appointment.
-If you have a severe reaction, seek emergency help.
+If you think you have alpha-gal syndrome, avoid eating red meat until your appointment.
+If you have a serious reaction, get emergency help.